User interface

 Ctrl+V

-Pastes the contents of the clipboard.
+Pastes the contents of the clipboard into the active diagram.

 Allow selecting drafting objects